PHOTOS: Columbia High School Hall of Fame Celebrates 40 Years - The Village Green

 There were no inductees this year, but the original members of the Student Council who founded the Hall of Fame were honored for starting the tradition 40 years ago.

-Principal Frank Sanchez told the audience, “Don’t be intimidated … they too were students in the same seats that you are.”
+Principal Frank Sanchez told the assembly (there were two assemblies actually, to accommodate all the students), “Don’t be intimidated … they too were students in the same seats that you are.”

 “It’s been said that Columbia High School is special because it’s true, it really is,” said Shue, who rose to fame in the 1990s as an actor on Melrose Place.
 Shue helped to found the Hall of Fame back in 1985 when he was a student.